-The usual understanding of the Christian worldview proceeds along the lines of jumping directly from Creation and Fall to Redemption in Christ (see Creation Regained by Al Wolters for a typical layout of a Christian worldview along these lines).
-The genius of NT Wright’s “five-act drama” proposal lies in the large amount of attention he devotes to the history of Israel.
-In fact, the majority of the Bible is actually concerned with Israel, not the church!
-To pass over the history of Israel when building a theology, then, would be to pass over a lot of what God actually says.
+The usual understanding of the Christian worldview proceeds along the lines of jumping directly from Creation and Fall to Redemption in Christ (see Creation Regained by Al Wolters for an example).
+Yet the majority of the Bible is actually concerned with Israel, not the church!
+To pass over the history of Israel and the covenant God makes with her when building a theology, then, would be to pass over a lot of what God actually says.

 The Importance of Israel for Theology

-Nevertheless, the history of Israel shows that God’s design of Genesis one and two is still the ideal for the world.
+Nevertheless, the history of Israel shows that God’s design of Genesis 1-2 is still the ideal for the world.
 God creates males and females each fully in His image.
 Yet, the men and women are different from each other.
-Furthermore, men and women are given different roles within the marriage covenant: men are called to be husbands and women are called to be wives.
+Furthermore, men and women are given different callings within the marriage covenant: men are called to be husbands and women are called to be wives.
 Unfortunately, the reality of living in a broken world distorts God’s design.
 And, as the Old Testament demonstrates so vividly, these distortions are most easily seen in the covenant of marriage.

 The Equality of Men and Women in Ancient Israel

-Although many modern, Western people scorn the Old Testament because of its portrayal of women, the Hebrew Scriptures actually uphold the teaching of Genesis one—that women are created in the image of God.
-Genesis one was part of the Hebrew Scriptures and so the implications of both men and women being made in God’s image should not have been missed.
+Although some modern, Western people scorn the Old Testament because of its portrayal of women, the Hebrew Scriptures actually uphold the teaching of Genesis 1—that women are created in the image of God.
+Genesis 1 was part of the Hebrew Scriptures and so the implications of both men and women being made in God’s image should not have been missed.

 It’s important to remember that God regularly makes “concessions” to human beings as flawed and sinful creatures.
 Jesus even taught that divorce was a concession (Matt.
 19:8).
 God is the ultimate realist: He recognizes that humans do not live in an ideal world.
-They are sinful and make poor choices.
-Sometimes it is better to limit the damage.
-Moreover, God does not unilaterally abolish sin and evil systems in the world.
+They are sinful and make poor choices, so therefore, sometimes it is better to limit the damage.
+Moreover, God does not immediately abolish sin and evil systems in the world.
 He often works within them.
 For example, God did not directly abolish slavery within Israel.
 He did, however, seriously modify it from the surrounding culture so that, if His Law was followed, the extreme abuses of slavery would not happen (Exodus 21:16).

 Therefore, when we examine the equality of men and women in ancient Israel, the Old Testament is not going to sound like a charter for women’s liberation in the twenty-first century.
 Yet, we must also understand that God worked within a patriarchal culture to bring many freedoms to women because He made them in His image!